Addressing Anti-Semitism in Schools: Strategies for Educators and Students

 The Swiss Association of Israelite Communities (SIG) is now emphasizing the prevention aspect.
 Secretary General Jonathan Kreutner refers to the “Likrat” project, which was launched in 2002 and is attracting growing interest.
 Last year, Jewish young people visited school classes in German-speaking Switzerland more than 170 times to introduce their religion and break down prejudices.
 They reached more than 1,500 students.

 Regarding images of Hitler in class chats and the like, Kreutner says: “Most of the time there is no solid ideology behind it, but rather historical ignorance and the appeal of provocation.”
-The best way to combat this is not punishment, but rather discussions and education about National Socialism and the Holocaust.
+The best way to combat this is not punishment, but rather discussions and education regarding National Socialism and the Holocaust.

 Teachers are increasingly seeking advice